magicmonkey/lifxjs/Protocol.md

 ### Packet type 0x66

+These packets are used by the apps to send a target state to the bulbs; the bulbs then execute their own fade towards this state.

  * Byte  32:      0x66
  * Bytes 33 - 36: Always zeroes.
  * Bytes 37 - 38: These are the "hue" (ie the colour), and are the only bytes